 Minor - The minor is a pattern of courses similar to the major, but less comprehensive.
-Although only a few majors at CSUS require a minor, some students choose to apply their elective units toward a minor.
+Only a few majors at CSUS require a minor, but students who have a substantial number of elective units in their degree program should consider applying them to a minor.
 The number of units required for a minor varies with the department; most minors require approximately 21 units.
 Requirements are listed in each department's section of this catalog.
 A minor is posted to the official transcript but does not appear on the diploma.
 Minor requirements completed after graduation are not posted to the official transcript.